 Members of the same family who would like to apply to receive a payment from the Late Applicants Fund were advised each complete and submit a separate application form.

 Even if you submitted a letter, inquiry or late application to the Goodwill Fund to the Frankfurt office (or any other office) of the Claims Conference after the deadline of the Goodwill Fund of March 31, 2004, you must still complete and submit an application form to the Late Applicants Fund in order to be considered for payment.

-The LAF will be open for a period of two years commencing on January 1, 2013 (“Filing Period”).
+The LAF was open for a period of two years commencing on January 1, 2013 (“Filing Period”).
 In respect of a claim made within the Filing Period and subject to the provisions below, applicants may be awarded a payment from the LAF if they demonstrate that they are a rightful heir in a manner satisfactory to the Claims Conference.

 Upon the expiration of the Filing Period, the Claims Conference shall determine the percentage of the net proceeds of the asset that the eligible heir will receive.
 This determination will be based on the number of eligible claims received and the net proceeds obtained by the Claims Conference for the claimed assets.

 The amount received by each individual heir will additionally depend upon the following factors:

 a) whether any payment has already been made by the Goodwill Fund or the Late Applicants Fund for the portion of the property/asset for which the heir is applying; and

 b) whether there exists any heir with a better entitlement to the property or the portion of the property for which the heir is applying; and

 c) the portion of the property to which the heir is entitled.